Contractor Management — 7 min

 To successfully manage remote employees, it’s important to be proficient with technology and have a solid understanding of the tools and software your team uses.

-If you find this is a struggle for you or your skills need some brushing up, there are several ways you can improve your technical knowledge.
+If you find this is a struggle for you or your skills need some brushing up, there are several ways to improve your technical knowledge.
 For instance, you can:

-• Use software like Remote that allows you to integrate your entire HR tech stack, sync employee data across all your systems, and connect the tools your team needs so you only need to use one platform.
+Use software like Remote to integrate your entire HR tech stack, sync employee data across all your systems, and connect the tools your team needs so you only need to use one platform.

 Remote managers need to be highly adaptable since the environment and challenges they face are constantly evolving.

-This means that you must be able to easily pivot strategies and approaches to your managerial style to address your team’s needs and concerns as soon as they arise.
+This means being able to easily pivot strategies and approaches to your managerial style to address your team’s needs and concerns as soon as they arise.

 Here’s how to do this: